Handbid/Handbid-WordPress/README.md

     - maybe we have all [handbid_*_list] default to views/*/list.phtml for consistency?

 ### Attribution
-Place the following markup at the bottom of any page that uses handbid functionality

 ```html
 <a href="http://handbid.com" target="_blank" class="powered-by-handbid">Powered by Handbid</a>